fkie-cad/mcritweb/README.md

 ## Usage

+### Dockerized Usage

+We highly recommend to use the fully packaged [docker-mcrit](https://github.com/danielplohmann/docker-mcrit) for trivial deployment and usage.
+First and foremost, this will ensure that you have fully compatible versions across all components.

 ### Standalone Usage

-If you want to run MCRITweb as a standalone tool, the following steps will enable this:
+If you instead want to run MCRITweb as a standalone tool, the following steps will enable this:

 Running flask commands requires you to set environment variables in your shell:
 `$ source ./flask_env.sh`